English cuisine: Fish and chip shops

 Fish and chips is a hot dish consisting of battered fish, commonly Atlantic cod or haddock, and chips.
 It is a common take-away food.

-Western Sephardic Jews settling in England from the 16th century would have prepared fried fish like pescado frito, coated in flour and fried in oil.
+Western Sephardic Jews settling in England from the 16th century fried fish in the style of Spanish pescado frito, coated in flour and fried in oil.
 Chips appeared in the Victorian era; Dickens's 1859 A Tale of Two Cities mentions "husky chips of potatoes, fried with some reluctant drops of oil".
 Panayi states that fish and chip shops in the 1920s were often run by Jews or Italians.
 Despite this, the new dish was popularly attributed to France; The Times recorded that "potatoes chipped and fried in the French manner were introduced in Lancashire with great success about 1871."
 (Note: The Financial Times noted of Panayi's claim of these facts on 9 January 2004 "Kosher French Connection with Fish and Chips" while the Daily Star announced "Le Great British Feesh and Cheeps: It's Frog Nosh Claims Prof".)
 The Fish Trades Gazette of 29 July 1922 stated that "Later there was introduced into this country the frying and purveying of chip potatoes from France ... which had made the fried fish trade what it is today."